-- (1) The guidelines that follow from national curricula and regulations apply to education in which supervised practical training is subject to academic assessment. - (2) The student is entitled to supervision and feedback in practical training in accordance with the programme description. - (3) If there is any doubt about whether the student will achieve the learning outcome and pass the practical training period, the student must be notified in writing in accordance with the applicable provisions for the programme of study in question.

-- (4) If a student terminates a period of practical training after receiving notice that they are at risk of failing, this will generally be considered as one attempt, with the same consequences as a fail grade for the practical training, regardless of the reason for the termination. - (5) If a student has started practical training, but has accumulated too much undocumented absence during the period, meaning that the student's practical skills cannot be assessed, this will count as one attempt, with the same consequences as a fail grade for the practical training. - (6) If a fail grade is awarded for a period of practical training, the whole period must normally be retaken.
-If a fail grade is awarded for the same period of practical training twice, this will lead to loss of admission to study, cf. Sections 2-4 and 6-4. - (7) If special reasons exist that are not linked to academic performance or suitability, the student can apply to take a period of practical training a third time, unless a national curriculum or regulations preclude the granting of such dispensation.
-If a third attempt is granted, the student retains their admission to study.
+- (1) The guidelines that follow from national curricula, regulations and programme descriptions apply to education in which supervised practical training is subject to academic assessment. - (2) The student is entitled to supervision and feedback in practical training in accordance with the programme description. - (3) If there is any doubt about whether the student will achieve the learning outcomes and pass the practical training period, the student must be notified in writing in accordance with the applicable provisions for the programme of study in question. - (4) If a student's period of practical training is terminated after notice that they are at risk of failing, this will generally be counted as one attempt, with the same consequences as a fail grade for the practical training, regardless of the reason for the termination. - (5) If a student has started a period of practical training, but has accumulated too much undocumented absence during the period, meaning that the student's practical skills cannot be assessed, this will count as one attempt, with the same consequences as a fail grade for the practical training. - (6) If the practical training period has been assessed as not passed (fail), the entire practical training period must normally be retaken.
+If a fail grade is awarded for the same period of practical training twice, this will lead to loss of admission to study, cf. sections 2-4 and 6-4. - (7) If special reasons exist that are not linked to academic performance or suitability, the student can apply to take a period of practical training a third time, unless a national curriculum or regulations preclude the granting of such dispensation.
+If a third attempt is granted, the student retains their admission to study. - 0 Amended by Regulation no. 866 of 20 June 2019 (which entered into force on 1 August 2019).

 Chapter 5.
-Forms of assessment and grade system
+Forms of assessment and grading systems

 Section 5-1.
-Forms of assessment, scope and grade rules
+Forms of assessment, scope and grading rules